sconnel42/wedding-website/README.md

 ### TODO:

 #### Backend
-- Host site on netlify with CI/CD
+- CI/CD with CircleCI
+- Deploy to DigitalOcean Droplet
 - Ensure DB is persisted on redeploys
+    - Or use DB backups
 - Dynamically get all images from folder for frontend
 - Remove public/imgs/